drewm27/speakerrankings/boombox-size.md

 - Negatives: Bass not as deep as others.
 No TWS.
 No IP rating.
 Not as loud as others.
 Not much battery life.
 - Weight: 9.1lbs / 4.2kg
-- Battery life: No Battery
+- Battery Life: No Battery
 - Wifi: Yes
 - TWS: No
 - App: Yes